 Picturing The Walk Out

-Every 30min or so, a new Fire Balloon team will come out to great fanfare and noise.
+Every 30 minutes or so, a new fire balloon team will come out to great fanfare and noise.
 Usually it's a parade of a few vehicles: one holding the balloon and gear, one or two with the team (sometimes a couple dozen people), and another with the musicians.
-Even though you might just be witnessing their arrival, they've likely been out all day already as some groups travel hours just to get here.
+Even though you might just be witnessing their arrival, they've likely been out all day already, as some groups travel hours just to get here.
 When they arrive, they do a loop around the festival grounds singing and playing music from the backs of flatbed trucks.
 Soon, they are pulling onto the field, with the scores of people who have been standing around now shuffling to get out of their way.

 The flattened balloon is carried out by a group of people, careful not to let it get wet if the ground is damp.
 Others scurry around, preparing torches, candles, or barking orders with a megaphone.
 Judges circle around, watching how everything is coming together, timing the team, and taking notes on a clipboard.

 A little ways away, the torches are doused in fuel and lit.
 The men holding them quickly head over to the balloon where the team is lifting the balloon above their heads.
 These will be the source of the hot air to inflate the balloon.

 There are two types of fire balloons at the festival.
 The first is adorned in candles called Sein Na Pan, and now is a particularly important time for them.
 Trays of candles in colored plastic holders are brought out, with little hooks attached to them.
 As the balloon is inflating from the torches underneath, these folks are finding little colored tabs that have been attached to the balloon and hanging the candles from them.
 They must work very quickly, because as the balloon inflates and grows taller, these tabs rise higher and quickly become out of reach.